tomledgerartlogic/social-network-kata/README.md

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.

 **CODE SUBMISSION:** Add the code to your own Github account and share with your teammates.

+### Hints:

+- You may use [Click](https://click.palletsprojects.com/en/stable/) library to build the application.
+Click library to build the application.